aimeos/aimeos-docs/src/frontend/html/email-components.md

 ## Structure

-Product notification e-mails consists of a [HTML](../../config/client-html/email-watch.md#name) and a [text](../../config/client-html/email-watch.md#name_2) part.
+Product notification e-mails consists of an [HTML](../../config/client-html/email-watch.md#name) and a [text](../../config/client-html/email-watch.md#name_2) part.
 They are sent in one e-mail as alternative views and the mail clients will display the one that is preferred by the customer.

 ![Aimeos-email-watch-html](Aimeos-email-watch-html.png)
 ![Aimeos-email-watch-text](Aimeos-email-watch-text.png)